 You can also complement this guest blogging strategy with the broken link-building strategy.
 Let's remember the example of the business that sells computers and published a guide on the best laptops for students.

 You can see your competitors' broken backlinks using the Free Broken Link Checker by Ahrefs and find out which sites link to pages for which you also have an alternative content page on your website.

 Reach out to the author of that content and tell them about the broken link on their webpage and offer yours as a substitute for it, and just like that, you obtained a backlink that will add up to your website's online authority.

-If you can’t find any broken backlink related to your published content, try and create pages with content similar to those broken pages of your competitors, improve their content and repeat the process of reaching out to the author.
+If you can't find any broken backlinks related to your published content, try and create pages with content similar to those broken pages of your competitors, improve their content and repeat the process of reaching out to the author.

 You are now ready to improve your organic rankings with these SEO strategies for small businesses.
-Remember that implementing an SEO strategy takes time so don’t expect immediate results like in PPC but these strategies will allow your business’s organic visibility and rankings to improve over time.
+Remember that implementing an SEO strategy takes time, so don't expect immediate results like in PPC, but these strategies will allow your business's organic visibility and rankings to improve over time.